paladugu82/node-smb-server/README.md

 For example, the URL for connecting to a share whose name is `fs` would be `smb://localhost:8445/fs`, and the server will `require` the share from `lib/backends/fs/share`.
 * _description_: An arbitrary value that will be displayed as the smb mount's description.
+* _unicodeNormalizeForm_: The unicode form that the share should use to normalize unicode paths.
+Valid values are "nkfd", "none", or "nkfc".
+Default: nkfd.

 See individual [backend documentation][BACKENDS] for share-specific configurations.